 Putting this assurance-first framework into practice requires establishing consistent, enforceable habits across the enterprise.
 Here are a few ways to ensure responsible AI use in enterprises as agentic systems come to the forefront:

-- Test for behavior, not just performance.
-Prior to launch, test how agentic systems act across workflows, outlier situations, and failure scenarios.
-Validate how agents respond to unanticipated inputs, conflicting goals, or partial system failures.
+- Test for behavior across workflows and failure scenarios.
+Validate how agents respond to unanticipated inputs, conflicting goals, edge cases, and partial system failures before deployment.

-- Build traceability from decision to action.
-Ensure autonomous decisions and resulting actions can be reconstructed and explained end to end.
-Traceability should support incident investigation, internal review, and external accountability by revealing the what, how, and why of every situation.
+- Build end-to-end traceability from decision to action.
+Ensure every autonomous decision and resulting action can be reconstructed and explained to support incident investigation, internal review, and regulatory accountability.

 Trust as the foundation of autonomous systems